zachleat/zachleat.com/web/about/index.md

 <div class="livedemo top square-bottom" data-demo-label="Plaintext">
 {% highlight-plain -%}
-Zach is an award winning Web Developer with the award winning Filament Group.
-He’s currently fixated on web fonts, static site generators, the open web and open source.
-His public speaking résumé includes talks at Smashing Conference, O’Reilly Velocity, CSSConf, and The White House.
+Zach is a Web Developer with the award winning Filament Group.
+He’s currently fixated on web fonts and static site generators.
+His public speaking résumé includes talks at Smashing Conference 🇨🇦🇪🇸🇬🇧, O’Reilly Velocity, CSSConf, and The White House 🇺🇸.
 He also herds the NebraskaJS meetup and NEJS CONF.
 {%- endhighlight %}
 </div>

 <div class="livedemo top square-bottom" data-demo-label="HTML">
 {% highlight html -%}
-Zach is an award winning Web Developer with the award winning <a href="http://www.filamentgroup.com/">Filament Group</a>.
-He’s fixated on <a href="/web/fonts/">web fonts</a>, <a href="/web/introducing-eleventy/">static site generators</a>, the open web and <a href="https://github.com/zachleat">open source</a>.
-His <a href="/web/speaking/">public speaking résumé</a> includes talks at Smashing Conference, O’Reilly Velocity, CSSConf, and <a href="/web/whitehouse/">The White House</a>.
+Zach is a Web Developer with the award winning <a href="http://www.filamentgroup.com/">Filament Group</a>.
+He’s currently fixated on <a href="/web/fonts/">web fonts</a> and <a href="/web/introducing-eleventy/">static site generators</a>.
+His <a href="/web/speaking/">public speaking résumé</a> includes talks at Smashing Conference 🇨🇦🇪🇸🇬🇧, O’Reilly Velocity, CSSConf, and <a href="/web/whitehouse/">The White House</a> 🇺🇸.
 He also herds the <a href="http://nebraskajs.com">NebraskaJS</a> meetup and <a href="http://nejsconf.com/">NEJS CONF</a>.
 {%- endhighlight %}
 </div>

 <div class="livedemo top square-bottom" data-demo-label="Markdown">
 {% highlight markdown -%}
-Zach is an award winning Web Developer with the award winning [Filament Group](http://www.filamentgroup.com/).
-He’s fixated on [web fonts](/web/fonts/), [static site generators](/web/introducing-eleventy/), the open web and [open source](https://github.com/zachleat).
-His [public speaking résumé](/web/speaking/) includes talks at Smashing Conference, O’Reilly Velocity, CSSConf, and [The White House](/web/whitehouse/).
+Zach is a Web Developer with the award winning [Filament Group](http://www.filamentgroup.com/).
+He’s currently fixated on [web fonts](/web/fonts/) and [static site generators](/web/introducing-eleventy/).
+His [public speaking résumé](/web/speaking/) includes talks at Smashing Conference 🇨🇦🇪🇸🇬🇧, O’Reilly Velocity, CSSConf, and [The White House](/web/whitehouse/) 🇺🇸.
 He also herds the [NebraskaJS](http://nebraskajs.com) meetup and [NEJS CONF](http://nejsconf.com/).
 {%- endhighlight %}
 </div>